 "...a practical approach to self exploration...

-Our ability to working incisively with language means that our therapists can quickly get to the source of the problem, without dwelling too much on peripheral history.
+Our ability to work incisively with language means that our therapists can quickly get to the source of the problem, without dwelling too much on peripheral history.
 Our highly interactive approach aligns us with the Brief Therapy movement, but not at the expense of rigour.
 Obviously depending on the presenting issue and, more significantly the desired outcome, the therapy can be short term – up to 10 hours, medium term or long term.
 The therapy may be structured or flexible depending on the needs of individual clients.